learn-co-students/phrg-react-this-props-children-pca-000/README.md

 ## Overview

+Made this change to submit this :)

 We'll cover what  `this.props.children` means in the context of a React component.

 ## Objectives